chipslays/collection/readme.md

 Simple library for manipulating array or object as collection based on [`chipslays/array`](https://github.com/chipslays/array) library.

-> Supported dot-notation and asterisks rules.
+> ℹ Supported dot-notation and asterisks rules.

+The purpose of this library is to provide a generic class for interacting with arrays of data.
+Convenient support for dot notation and asterisk keys.

 ## Installation